bootstrap-vue/bootstrap-vue/src/components/media/README.md

 # Media

 > The media object helps build complex and repetitive components where some media is positioned
-> alongside content that doesn’t wrap around said media.
+> alongside content that doesn't wrap around said media.
 Plus, it does this with only two required
 > classes thanks to flexbox.

 ```html